 My last world trip in 2010/11 was one that I had planned for around 18 months prior.
 I loved the planning stage and got starry-eyed for hours on end, as I agonised over which routes, countries and continents to visit.
-It was a hugely enjoyable aspect of the trip and I’m also making the most of it this time round too, as I plan for my next world trip due in the next couple of years.
+It was a hugely enjoyable aspect of the trip and I’m also making the most of it this time round too, as I plan for my next world trip due in the next year.
 One thing I didn’t plan very well for last time round however, was returning home… and I paid for it.

-For me, when I returned back, I was reliant on my sister for a place to stay, which meant living in an area that I didn’t really want to.
+For me, when I returned back, I was reliant on my sister for a place to stay, which meant living in an area that I didn’t really want too.
 I also had to find a job and start again with my career.
 To be frank, when I returned back, I really wasn’t sure what I wanted to do work-wise and that lead to a wasted year of working in a job I didn’t like, just to get back on my feet.
 Then I realised, I could work with my passions and it all made sense.

 (Pic: My welcome home birthday party June 2010)